Each Breath Be Blessed, Every Hour Be Stilled

 The problem, as Harry saw it, was information: they had none.
 They were cut off at Grimmauld Place, isolated.
 Their forays into the outside world had largely been rapid, violent affairs with narrow focus.
-They had accomplished much but learned little.
-The Order hadn't much to offer either, according to Lila's reports.
+They had accomplished much, but learned little.
+The Order hadn't a lot to offer, either, according to Lila's reports.
 They were trying to organise, left without resources or anyone to trust.
 Diagon Alley would be a death trap, Hogsmeade little better.
 The enemy had eyes everywhere, it seemed.

-He spent a lot of his time practising his aim, fine-tuning his shotgun skills.
+He spent a lot of his time fine-tuning his shotgun skills.
 Ginny often accompanied him, and even tried her hand at marksmanship on occasion.
-She didn't have the affinity for it that Harry did and mostly went along for his company.
+She didn't have the affinity for it that Harry did, and mostly went along for his company.
 They were not neglecting their magical skills, either.
 The whole group trained together, casting and covering each other, honing their wandwork in the process of teaching Sophie.
 It was strange to see the tiny Kharadjai woman casting without the aid of a wand (and sometimes without verbalisation or even a gesture).
-Her control was imperfect and, without a wand, it took her considerable time to master even simple spells, but once she did she was capable of doing things that Harry had never seen before.
+Her control was imperfect and, without a wand, it took her considerable time to master even simple spells; but, once she did, she was capable of doing things that Harry had never seen before.

 It certainly served to underscore Scott's magical incompetence.
-Harry had assumed that Scott would be caustic and defensive about it, and maybe the teen-Scott would have.
-But the fully grown Scott who sometimes sat in on their training sessions regarded Sophie's talent with an obvious pride (which told Harry more about how Scott felt towards her than a hundred of his lewd comments).
+Harry had assumed that Scott would be caustic and defensive about it, and maybe he would have been in his teen form.
+But the fully grown Scott who sometimes sat in on their training sessions regarded Sophie's talent with an obvious pride.

 "How many people could do that?"
 Harry had asked one time, watching as Sophie sent a Stunner into a corkscrew so fast it looked like a solid tube.
 When it hit the mattress, it had cut a perfect circle into the fabric.